 HRDS INDIA is introducing a new way of housing technology for the tribes in India.
-“SADHGRAHA” The Tribal Housing Project aims to construct 3,00,000 new houses for the homeless tribes across India at a cost of Rs.
-159,70,34,40,000/- Cement Fibre Panels which is a new strategy for constructing homes to maintain environmental sustainability.
-Fibre Cement Panels are mainly cement bonded particle boards and cement fibre.
-It is one of the major contributions to the society to reduce global warming.
-It will take only 12 days to complete a fully furnished house on a cost of Rs.4,92,580/- required 370 sqft of land.
-HRDS INDIA believes that shelter is the foundation of development and through “SADHGRAHA” we can bring the Tribes into the main stream of the society and this project will make a noticeable change in the lives of Tribes in India.
+“SADHGRAHA” The Tribal Housing Project aims to construct One million new houses for the homeless tribes across India at a cost of Rs.
+53015,29,00,000/- Cement Fibre Panels which is a new strategy for constructing homes to maintain environmental sustainability.

 "The Sustainable Livelihood of Tribal People In Attappady"